DTjomsland/T2A1-B/T1A2_Workbook_B.md

 <strong>*Conclusion:*</strong>

 Linear Search has linear complexity which is less efficient than Binary Search's logarithmic complexity.
 If the amount of items being searched is doubled, Linear Search would take twice as long to complete since it needs to possibly go through the entire list.
 However, in Binary Search, the amount being searched is halved after every loop, so it stays efficient even when more data is added.
-A major perk to using Linear Search is that the list does nto have to be sorted in order for it to work, unlike Binary Search.
+A major perk to using Linear Search is that the list does not have to be sorted in order for it to work, unlike Binary Search.

  ## Works Cited: